sharkpause/sharkpause/README.md

 - ⚡ Fun fact: ...
 -->

-I am sharkPause, a guy on the internet learning to code, you can call me Don
+I'm sharkPause, a guy on the internet learning to code, you can call me Don

-I'm currently learning to be a full stack web developer
+I'm currently learning to be a full stack web developer as my main career option, but my true passion in low level programming

 I'm also open for contribution on my projects and trying to find an open source project to be a part of